Arkansas State Red Wolves: Football

 Arkansas State first fielded a football team in 1911.
 Since then the team has compiled six conference championships and one College Division (now NCAA Division II) football championship.
-The team was briefly discontinued during the First and Second World Wars.
+The football program was briefly discontinued during the First and Second World Wars.
 In 1953, the Indians moved from the National Junior College Athletic Association (NJCAA) to the National Collegiate Athletic Association (NCAA), where they competed in the College Division.
-In 1975 they were promoted to NCAA Division I, and Arkansas State briefly played at the I-A level from 1978 to 1981.
+In 1975 they were promoted to NCAA Division I, and briefly played at the I-A level from 1978 to 1981.
 From 1982 to 1991, the Indians competed at the Division I-AA level before, again, being promoted to I-A, which is now known as Division I Football Bowl Subdivision (FBS).

 In 1970, as a member of the Southland Conference, Arkansas State was crowned the NCAA College Division national champion after they defeated Central Missouri State (now known as University of Central Missouri) to complete an 11–0 season.
 It was the Indians' third consecutive bowl appearance.
 In 1975 the team's first year at the Division I level, Arkansas State recorded an 11–0 season as one of only two undefeated teams.
 As a member of the Southland Conference, Arkansas State did not receive an automatic bowl game bid and was not selected for post-season play.
 The Independence Bowl in Shreveport, Louisiana, was created as a direct result of the snub.
 In the 1980s, Arkansas State made four appearances in the Division I-AA (now Division I FCS) playoffs, including a 48–21 loss to Georgia Southern in the 1986 championship final.

 During the 2005 football season, Arkansas State finished the regular season as Sun Belt Conference champions with a 6–5 record and played in the New Orleans Bowl, which they lost to Southern Mississippi.
 In 2011 the Red Wolves again finished as Sun Belt Conference champions with a 10–2 record and played in the GoDaddy.com Bowl, losing to Northern Illinois.
 In 2012 the Red Wolves finished as Sun Belt Conference champions for the 2nd year in a row with a 9–3 record and played in the GoDaddy.com Bowl against #25 Kent State, winning the game 17–13.
 In 2013 the Red Wolves again finished as Sun Belt Conference champions for the third straight year with a 7–5 regular season record and again played in the renamed GoDaddy Bowl, defeating Ball State 23–20.

 The Red Wolves achieved football success in the 2010s despite frequent coaching turnover.
 Arkansas State has won three of the last five Sun Belt conference titles outright and are co-champions of another.